 John Mather is a partner at DMG Advocates practicing commercial and public litigation.

 John is adept on his feet in any setting.
-He regularly appears before the Ontario Superior Court and Court of Appeal.
+His favourite place to be is in court or a hearing room.
+John regularly appears before the Ontario Superior Court and Court of Appeal, as well as courts in British Columbia and Saskatchewan.
 He has acted in numerous domestic and international arbitrations, including in New York and Riyadh, Saudi Arabia.

-John’s commercial litigation work focuses on contractual disputes, product liability, class actions, commercial real estate and leasing matters, franchise and automobile dealer claims, shareholder disputes, procurement litigation and media and defamation.
+John’s commercial litigation work focuses on contractual disputes, shareholders claims, product liability, class actions, securities and shareholder claims, commercial real estate and leasing matters, franchise and automobile dealer claims, procurement litigation, and media and defamation.
 John also acts on urgent matters involving fraud, including successfully obtaining Mareva orders and other extraordinary relief.

 Prior to joining DMG Advocates in 2018, John spent five years as an associate lawyer at a leading national firm.
 John earned his law degree from Western University, where he graduated with Distinction.
 Prior to law, John worked as a journalist in Canada and the United Arab Emirates.